zevv/npeg/README.md

 ```

 The above grammar first tries to match pattern `p`, or if that fails, matches
 any character `1` and recurs back to itself.
+Because searching is a common
+operation, NPeg provides the builtin `@P` operator for this.

 ### End of string